Summer Planting Guide

 Summer is nearly here with the days drawing out and the weather hotting up!
 You know what that means – more time to spend in the garden!

 December is a great month in the garden.
-The cold is behind us and there’s still time to get flowers and veggies in and get the garden tidied up before Christmas.
+The cold is behind us and there’s still time to get planting flowers and veggies and getting the garden tidied up before Christmas.
 Don’t forget to keep a check on the weeds and keep your garden watered as the weather warms up.

 It’s important to water gardens in the evening or early mornings, especially plants in containers as they will dry out quickly in hot or windy weather.